We found 11 online brokers that are appropriate for Trading CFD Spread Betting.

 Stop loss tools ensure that a position is closed automatically at a predefined price level.

 In this article titled, 'CFD vs Spread Betting', we discussed some of the pros and cons of both of these financial instruments.
 Both CFDs and spread betting have gained popularity in the United Kingdom due to their leverage feature, which allows lower capital to gain greater exposure on the market.
-As both are leveraged derivative products, beginners are advised to avoid them, or at least, trade at risk levels with a greater margin.
-These are basically perfect for experienced traders who have enough capital to take risks.

 There is one more significant advantage for trading in CFD and spread betting.
 Investors don’t need to own the underlying assets for trade to either make a profit or suffer loss.
 Both are excellent in diversifying portfolios and maintaining balance with other products, like mutual funds and ETFs.
+Alternative investment options to CFDs and spread betting have lower risk profiles for beginners.

 Our team have listed brokers that match your criteria for you below.
 All brokerage data has been summarised into a comparison table.
 Scroll down.